osamuaoki/inputmethod-shortcuts/README.md

 This is a simple GNOME shell extension that adds some extra keyboard shortcuts to switch input methods under GNOME shell.

-The latest version is available at:
+The latest development version is available at:

   https://github.com/osamuaoki/inputmethod-shortcuts